OctopusDeploy/blog/blog/2024-07/git-protections/index.md

 ## Conclusion

-The additon of Git protections started rolling out to Cloud instances from late July 2024.
+The addition of Git protections started rolling out to Cloud instances in late July 2024.
 Our self-hosted customers can expect this feature later in the year.

 We're always happy to hear feedback.
 Feel free to jump in to the blog comments to share your thoughts.